-The majority of rust converter products are readily available are a water-based converter and primer in one.
-Most Rust Converters contains two active ingredients they are Tannic acid and an organic polymer.
+The majority of rust converter products that are readily available are a water-based converter and primer in one.
+Most contain two active ingredients, they are Tannic acid and an organic polymer.
 Tannic acid, reacts with iron oxide (rust) and chemically converts it to iron tannate, a dark-coloured stable material.
 Tannins are a group of water- and alcohol-soluble natural products extracted from fruits, trees and grasses.
 When you purchase new timber you will notice over the first few months the tannings will bleed out.
 The second active ingredient, 2-Butoxyethanol, is an organic polymer that dries to provide a protective primer layer.
 This chemical reaction converts the rust into a black protective polymeric coating that is now stable and creates serves an excellent primer for both oil and epoxy based paints.

 How Rust Remover Works

 Rust converters produce a chemical reaction that reacts with the rust to produce a black inert substance that can then be over painted.
 The black coating will help prevent air oxidising the surface of the metal further preventing new corrosion.

 What Objects Can I Use Rust Converter On?